|

 A Glossary of Commonly Used Laceweb Words

-Meanings of words in this Glossary are those used within the Laceweb and often differ considerable from normal meanings.
+Meanings of words in this Glossary are those that may be used within the Laceweb and often differ considerable from normal meanings.

 Any word italicised in the definitions are included in the Glossary